naev/naev/dat/naevpedia/lore/factions/soromid.md

 Periodically, and when needed, the tribe will gather in councils to decide positions on particular issues or proposals, where efforts are made to reach a consensus.
 The same structure of councils happens at a larger scale, where instead of all individuals, tribal representatives get together to reach consensus over matters that affect the Soromid as a whole.

-Although it would seem that the overhead of such a system would make it unmanageable at a large scale, due to historic issues and through strong education, young Soromid new humans are raised with a strong focus on putting the community over the individual.
+Although it would seem that the overhead of such a system would make it unmanageable at a large scale, due to historic issues and through strong education, young Soromid neohumans are raised with a strong focus on putting the community over the individual.
 Such a social education, combined with strong customs, helps keep most friction at a minimum, allowing fast and effective decision-making.
 When frictions arise, each tribe tends to have mechanisms for dealing with this, while for intertribal issues, duels or competitions are often used to solve issues and foster camaraderie.